Park-Bugle-Ad-Software-Team/ad-software/README.md

 * PostgreSQL

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped us to make this application a reality.
-(Thank your people)

-## Support
-If you have suggestions or issues, please email me at [youremail@whatever.com](www.google.com)